sbogucki12/SpaASMR2018/README.md

 + Fixed the favorites action.
 Updated the favorites view.
 Most everything is working.

 **Day Nine (March 16, 2018)**
 + Added Ajax link to each video to save to user's list of favorites.
+Added error handling to link.
 + Added alert that pops up when video is successfully added to favorites.

 ## Credit